 Are you going through a friendship breakup?
 Let’s walk through the steps that you might experience when ending a friendship to help you find closure, heal, and ultimately thrive.
 Chances are, if you are reading this article, you are probably in a very tender time.
 Feel free to contact me if you need someone to talk to!
 I’ve been there.

 Your Friendship Ended

-Whether by choice of yours or circumstance alone, your friendship ending is a lot like a romantic breakup.
-Your heart has become attached to this person, you’ve gotten used to their presence in your life, and have come to rely on them in many ways.
+Whether by choice of yours or circumstance alone, your friendship breakup is a lot like a romantic breakup.
+Surely, your heart has become attached to this person, you’ve gotten used to their presence in your life, and have come to rely on them in many ways.
 Just like a romantic relationship, you have invested a lot of time, energy, and love… all of which are very precious to you.
-It makes sense that you may feel angry, sad, confused, or lost.
+For this reason, it makes sense that you may feel angry, sad, confused, or lost.
 You may even feel a sense of relief or guilt.
-However you feel is valid.
+It’s important to realize that however you feel is valid.
 Your friendship ended.
-You are mourning the loss of a significant person in your life.
+Undoubtedly, you are mourning the loss of a significant person in your life.

 There are steps you can take to move through this breakup to plant your roots firmly and rise through on the other side.
 We will talk about each of these steps: Reflecting, Understanding, Grieving, Accepting, Moving Forward, and Thriving.
 It is important to know that these steps are not always linear.
 Give yourself some grace while you move in and out of each of these phases because it is only natural.
 For instance, grief may walk along with you throughout a few of these stages.
 Or you may be accepting before needing to reflect.

 There is no right or wrong way to process this.